filip373/Travel-First/README.md

 ## How to run
 1. Install project dependencies with `bundle install`
 2. Initialize database with `bundle exec rails db:setup`
-3. Run server with `bundle exec rails server`
+3. Run server with `bundle exec foreman start`

 ## How to develop
 * Clone [GitHub repository](https://github.com/filip373/Travel-First) to get the codebase